Free Shipping on orders over $69

 Benefits:

-- Low-fat options ensure a calorie-conscious diet without compromising on flavor, helping your dog maintain a healthy weight without carb-heavy fillers like potatoes
+• Provides low-fat options to ensure a calorie-conscious diet without compromising on flavor, helping your dog maintain a healthy weight without fillers like potatoes

-- Moisture-rich and easily digestible, these high-protein meals are gentle on the stomach, making them suitable for dogs with digestive sensitivities
+• Delivers moisture-rich, high-protein meals that are gentle on the stomach and suitable for dogs with digestive sensitivities

-- Infused with a blend of pumpkin, carrots, and spinach, these meals offer added vitamins, minerals, and antioxidants to support overall health and vitality
+• Enhances nutrition with a blend of pumpkin, carrots, and spinach, offering added vitamins, minerals, and antioxidants to support overall health and vitality

 Treat your furry friend to the delightful Pure Shreds experience from KOHA